 The cost of turnover is difficult to measure but is very important for organizations to understand.
 The cost to an organization for each position turnover has been estimated by the experts at anywhere from 50% to 250% of the departing employee's annual salary depending on the type of position being filled and the performance level of the departing employee.
+The Human Capital Institute places the average value of turnover at 150% though it must be stressed that turnover of top performers may be valued at an exponentially higher rate (though it would be inaccurate to assign a higher value given the artificial preponderance of "Very Good and "Outstanding"

+ratings in our current performance management system).
 There are many factors included in estimating the cost of turnover.
 Some obvious costs include advertising the vacancy; salaries of employment screening panels; and managers' time spent interviewing candidates.
-Other costs are not so easily quantified such as lost productivity or lost knowledge from the organization.
-Other costs include required training and higher rates of mistakes made by new hires.
-Though the costs may be hard to quantify, they are considerable and should be monitored.
+Other costs are not so easily quantified such as lost productivity - particularly during the time that a position is left vacant during recruitment -- or lost knowledge from the organization.
+Other costs include required onboarding, training, and higher rates of mistakes made by new hires.
+Though the costs may be hard to quantify, they are clearly considerable and should be monitored.
+The high cost of turnover presents a clear argument for agencies and universities to engage in rigorous workforce and succession planning.